artemplv/QuickChat-AI/README.md

 # Messenger Web App

-This project is created for educational purposes, to better understand how JavaScript frontend frameworks work and how they are implemented under the hood.
+This project is created for educational purposes, to better understand how JavaScript frontend frameworks function and how they are implemented under the hood.

 It's live and available at [messenger-app.artemplv.dev](https://messenger-app.artemplv.dev).